Mortgage Closing Costs Calculator

 Closing Costs Vary

-Mortgage closing costs vary by lender, location, property value, mortgage amount and mortgage program.
+Mortgage closing costs vary by lender, location, property value, loan amount and program.
 Closing costs are typically higher for larger mortgages on more highly valued homes.
 Lenders fees also vary and lenders may use different terminology for the fees they charge.
+Use our Mortgage Closing Cost Calculator to understand how property value and other factors impact closing costs.
 Because mortgage closing costs vary and can run thousands of dollars, borrowers should shop multiple lenders to find the mortgage with the best terms.
 Please note that there is usually a trade-off between the mortgage rate and closing costs quoted by lenders with the higher the closing costs, the lower the mortgage rate.
 To compare mortgage quotes borrowers should request a Loan Estimate document from each lender that outlines key mortgage terms such as interest rate and closing costs.
 Borrowers can use the Loan Estimate to find the lender offering the mortgage with the lowest closing costs and interest rate.

 Recurring Versus Non-Recurring Closing Costs

 There are two types of mortgage closing costs: recurring and non-recurring.
 Recurring closing costs are costs that borrowers continue to pay after the mortgage closes such as partial interest expense, homeowners insurance and pro-rated property tax.
 Borrowers are required to pay a portion of these costs when their mortgage closes.
 The amount of recurring closing costs primarily depends on when your mortgage closes so it can be difficult to estimate these costs up-front.
 Non-recurring closing costs are one-time fees borrowers pay to the lender, settlement / escrow agent, title company, appraiser and other third parties to process and close your mortgage.
 Non-recurring closing costs should be outlined up-front before you select a lender for your mortgage and are subject to negotiation because they are set by the lender and other third party service providers.
 For example, you may be able to negotiate a lower lender origination fee or appraisal report fee.
-Borrowers should compare and negotiate non-recurring closing costs across multiple lenders to reduce their expenses when they get a mortgage.
+Borrowers should compare and negotiate non-recurring closing costs with multiple lenders to reduce their expenses when they get a mortgage.
+Our Mortgage Closing Costs Calculator determines estimated non-recurring closing costs to help you negotiate with lenders.

 Can You Include Closing Costs in Your Mortgage Amount

-Borrowers are not permitted to include most closing costs in their mortgage amount for home purchase loans but you can include closing costs in your loan amount for refinancings.
+Borrowers are not permitted to directly include most closing costs in their loan amount for home purchase loans but you can request a rebate from the property seller to help pay for closing costs.
+Having the seller pay for some or all of your closing costs through a rebate is basically the same as adding them to your mortgage amount.
+Prospective home buyers with limited funds should consider Closing Cost Assistance Programs which help eligible borrowers pay for part or all of their mortgage closing costs through a grant.
+Please note that you can include closing costs directly in your loan amount for refinancings.
 For example, with a no cost refinance all non-recurring closing costs are added to your new mortgage.
 A no cost refinance, however, charges a higher interest rate than a mortgage with standard closing costs.
-Prospective home buyers with limited funds should consider Closing Cost Assistance Programs which help eligible borrowers pay for part or all of their mortgage closing costs through a grant.

 More FREEandCLEAR Mortgage Resources